PrincetonUniversity/openpiton/README.md

 ==========================
 ![OpenPitonAriane Logo](/docs/openpiton_ariane_logo.png?raw=true)

-# Preliminary Support for Ariane RV64IMAC Core
+# Support for the Ariane RV64IMAC Core

-This version of OpenPiton has preliminary support for the [64bit Ariane RISC-V processor](https://github.com/pulp-platform/ariane) from ETH Zurich.
+This version of OpenPiton supports the [64bit Ariane RISC-V processor](https://github.com/pulp-platform/ariane) from ETH Zurich.
 To this end, Ariane has been equipped with a different L1 cache subsystem that follows a write-through protocol and that has support for cache invalidations and atomics.
 This L1 cache system is designed to connect directly to the L1.5 cache provided by OpenPiton's P-Mesh.